EdixonAlberto/instagrapi/README.md

 > 📃 **NOTE:** Login to Instagram required to obtain an ID.

+> 📃 **NOTE:** In version 4.x.x the "getPost" method no longer works due to changes in the Instagram api.

 ### 🌐 [Demo Web Site](https://edixonalberto.github.io/instagrapi) &#x279c;

 ### 🔌 [Example in Nodejs](https://github.com/EdixonAlberto/service-instagrapi) &#x279c;